Aloe Vera vs. Aloe Macroclada: Two Plants, Two Callings

 Share

-Aloe vera: the universal ally
+Aloe vera: the universal everyday ally

-Key molecule : acemannan, a polysaccharide that stimulates collagen and accelerates healing [2].
+Flagship molecule: acemannan, a polysaccharide that stimulates collagen and accelerates healing [2].

-Main action : local, on the skin and mucous membranes.
+Primary action: local, on the skin and mucous membranes.

 Its laxative reputation comes from a confusion between two parts of the leaf: